-As with retirement benefits (you can check out our full guide here), there are some choices to be made about claiming survivors benefits.
+As with retirement benefits (you can check out our full guide on retirement benefits here), there are some choices to be made about claiming survivors benefits.
 Read on to learn how to make the most of your options.

 What are Social Security survivors benefits?

 Social Security survivors benefits are available to spouses, ex-spouses, children and dependent parents of someone who worked and paid into the Social Security system.
 The amount of the benefits depends on the beneficiary’s age and relationship to the worker, as well as the lifetime earnings of the worker who died.
 The more the deceased worker earned, the higher the benefits will be.

 Survivor vs. spousal benefits

 There are many differences between spousal benefits and survivor benefits, but the simplest distinction is that spousal benefits are those you receive while your spouse is alive while survivors benefits are based on a deceased worker’s earnings.

 (If you want to know more about spousal benefits, we wrote a guide on that too.)